rabuchaim/dynamodblock/README.md

 ## `create_dynamodb_table`

-Creates a DynamoDB table intended to store locks, with flexible customization options. **This function does not handle credentials or access keys, you need to provide an already instantiated boto3.client with your credentials data.**.
+Creates a DynamoDB table intended to store locks, with flexible customization options. **This function does not handle credentials or access keys, you need to provide an already instantiated boto3.client with your credentials data.**

 This function simplifies the creation of a DynamoDB table by predefining key parameters, but also supports several optional configurations via keyword arguments.
 The default behavior is to create a table with: